 We have focused on Irish records, mainly related to the Irish Volunteers, Cumann na mBan, Old IRA and National Army.

-If you are seeking British military records, ancestry.co.uk may a good starting point.
-But there are many other sources online.
+If you are seeking British military records, ancestry.co.uk or findmypast.ie may be good starting points.
+But there are many other sources online like Commonwealth War Graves, regimental histories and online forums.

-For Irish police ancestors, findmypast.ie has content covering the RIC, DMP and very early Garda Service Registers.
+For Irish police ancestors, findmypast.ie has good content covering the RIC, DMP and very early Garda Service Registers.
 A spreadsheet for the last two can be downloaded free here.
+There is also an excellent forum here (registration required).

 And if you are interested in a more in-depth guide to Irish family history resources, then Claire Santry’s fantastic site is for you.